Living-Smartly.com – Being Wise, Healthy and Financially Sufficient

 • require less irrigation

-• maintain urban soil health.
+• maintain soil health.

 4. Cultural continuity